- Home invasion reported in Burlington

 How Burlington typically gets hit.

 Burlington's housing stock spans more than 80 years of construction.
 Aldershot, near the Hamilton border, is among the oldest — 1940s to 1970s bungalows and semis with original wooden door frames, older single-pane windows, and door hardware that has rarely been updated.
 Moving east, Brant Hills carries 1960s to 1980s subdivision detached homes that introduced the attached-garage profile common across the 905.
 Tyandaga represents the 1980s to 1990s estate-scale tier — larger detached homes on wider lots, frequently with oversized rear glass, walkout patios, and mature landscaping that limits rear sightlines.
 Burlington's Lake Ontario waterfront on the south edge adds a further consideration: lakeview properties have distinctive glass walls and sliding doors that face away from the street and from neighbour sightlines.
 Clear Guard installs Clear Guard Security window film across rear-facing patio sliders, ground-floor windows, and sidelights on front entry assemblies.
-ARX Guard door fortification covers the frame and strike on the front entry and the interior man-door from attached garages — both standard Burlington vectors.
+ARX Guard door fortification covers the frame on on the front entry and the interior man-door from attached garages — both standard Burlington vectors.
 On older Aldershot stock, frame reinforcement is often the single most impactful change we make, because the original door frame construction predates modern security standards by decades.

 - 01Inspect all ground-floor windows and patio doors for cracks or damage; reinforce with security film to resist smashing.